OliverTabib/ai-case-study/README.md

 Khanmigo is one of the biggest names in EdTech companies that have a generative AI tutor.
 Other competitors are not house hold names but include: Riid, Cognii, Elsa and memrise.
 All of which are aiming to bridge the gap between generative AI and human tutors.
 Khanmigo is currently leading the industry due to their vast database of video tutorials created by Sal Khan and collaborations with the leading generative AI company OpenAI, to integrate GPT 4 into their system.
 ## Recommendations

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)
-A video marketing campaign that shows off the impactful features of the generative AI tutor would be very beneficial.
+* A video marketing campaign that shows off the impactful features of the generative AI tutor would be very beneficial.
 As it will show students around the world how they can use this incredible tool to improve their skills, grades, etc. These AI systems are very daunting to many teachers and students alike, due to being correlated with cheating tactics, but I think a video compaign will explain how beneficial this tool can be to everyone in the Education field.

-* Why do you think that offering this product or service would benefit the company?
-Although Google gemini is receiving backlash currently for its undeniably ***weird*** progressivism, their video that unvailed the product ([Google Gemini Demo](https://www.youtube.com/watch?v=UIZAiXYceBI)) made me extremely excited for their technology.
+* Although Google gemini is receiving backlash currently for its undeniably ***weird*** progressivism, their video that unvailed the product ([Google Gemini Demo](https://www.youtube.com/watch?v=UIZAiXYceBI)) made me extremely excited for their technology.
 I think that if Khanmigo made a similar style video that explain their capabilities to students, teachers and the like, would make the masses more open to trying a undeniably daunting technology.
 The education field (non- EdTech) has not changed much over the course of the last 100 years, the field itself is afraid of change and videos like this will help to alleviate the fear of AI within the education field.